 In accordance with ASC No. 605, Revenue Recognition, we recognize revenue when persuasive evidence of an arrangement exists, delivery has occurred or services have been rendered, the price is fixed or determinable, the collectability is reasonably assured, and equipment installation obligations have been completed and customer acceptance, when applicable, has been received or otherwise released from installation or customer acceptance obligations.
-In the event terms of the sale provide for a customer acceptance period, revenue is recognized upon the expiration of the acceptance period or customer acceptance, whichever occurs first.
-Our standard terms are Ex Works (our factory), with title transferring to our customer at our loading dock or upon embarkation.
-We have a small percentage of sales with other terms, and revenue is recognized upon performance of the services requested by a customer order.
+If terms of the sale provide for a customer acceptance period, revenue is recognized upon the expiration of the acceptance period or customer acceptance, whichever occurs first.
+Our standard terms are ex works (our factory), with title transferring to our customer at our loading dock or upon embarkation.
+We have a small percentage of sales with other terms, and revenue is recognized in accordance with the terms of the related customer purchase order.
+Revenue related to services is recognized upon performance of the services requested by a customer order.
 Revenue for extended maintenance service contracts with a term more than one month is recognized on a prorated straight-line basis over the term of the contract.